tobinjo96/REMclust/README.md

 ```python
 REM.kde_contour_plot(dimensions=None, axis_labels=None)
 ```
 - **dimensions (list(int))**: A list of integers that defines the features that will be plotted.
-If left as None all features will be plotted.
+If left as None, all features will be plotted.
 - **axis_labels (list(str))**: A list of strings that define the labels for the axes.

-This provides a contour plot of the estimated KDE densities.
+This method provides a contour plot of the estimated KDE densities.

 ```python